 5W-40 Diesel Oil

 ☞ We took a close look at all the products and added only trusted engine oils to the list.
 If you have experienced any problem with one of the listed engine oils, feel free to let us know so that we can improve our recommendations.
-The list is constantly being revised by us so that it is always up to date.
+The list was last updated in 2018.

 The Purpose of Engine Oil

 The oil supply in the engine is used to reduce the friction of sliding and rolling engine parts.
 This includes the friction between the bearings, the camshafts with the valves, the crankshaft with the connecting rods and the piston rings along the cylinder wall.
 In addition, lubricants can be used for heat dissipation, cooling or protection against corrosion.
 While one often thinks of air and water in engine cooling, engine oil performs this task in the interior of the engine.
 In some cases, the oil used can even serve to dampen noise.
 But the primary task of motor oils is the lubrication of mechanical components in the engine.
 For this purpose, they are manufactured engine-specific and vehicle-specific, and must be designed for the required temperatures and pressures.
 With the development of technology, the demands on lubricating oils have evolved and specialized.
 While older engines required better lubrication, modern engines with filter systems require residue-free burning oils.
 Certain oils are also specially designed for vehicles with high mileage.

 Bestseller in Germany